daddy-cool/highlogger/README.md

 ## People

-The original author of HighLogger is me, [Metin Kul](https://github.com/daddy-cool)
+The original author of Highlogger is me, [Metin Kul](https://github.com/daddy-cool)

 [List of all contributors](https://github.com/daddy-cool/highlogger/graphs/contributors)